 TEDxLive

-TEDxLive is a license for TEDx events centered around the live webcast of an official TED Conference.
+TEDxLive is a license for TEDx events centered around streaming the talks and performances from an official TED Conference.
 Here, the world becomes TED’s audience.

 About this event type

-A TEDxLive license is given to organizers who host events in their community to watch the official TED Conference through a webcast.
-TEDxLive events are a great choice for first-time organizers, because all the programming is provided by TED, but you also have the option to feature live speakers and performers.
+A TEDxLive license allows organizers to host events where people in their community gather to watch the official TED Conference, through a webcast.
+TEDxLive events are a great choice for first-time organizers, as TED provides all the programming and includes the option for licensees to also feature live speakers and performers.

 The following also applies to TEDxLive events: